vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 NodeMode = "validator"
 ```

-#### Update the data-node configuration
+#### Update the data node configuration
-For the Vega configuration, new fields have been added in the data-node configuration.
+For the Vega configuration, new fields have been added in the data node configuration.
 We recommend you generate a default one to compare with what you used.

-The Vega node connected to the data-node should add the following line to its config:
+The Vega node connected to the data node should add the following line to its config:
 ```
 NodeMode = "full"
 ```

-The data-node configuration supports SSL for the HTTP connection.
-It is highly recommended that SSL is setup on the data-node as this enables GraphQL subscriptions, which are used by frontend dApps.
+The data node configuration supports SSL for the HTTP connection.
+It is highly recommended that SSL is setup on the data node as this enables GraphQL subscriptions, which are used by frontend dApps.

-This can be set up in the following section of the data-node:
+This can be set up in the following section of the data node:
 ```
 [Gateway]
   Level = "Info"